OguzhanUmutlu/radon/README.md

 Install the repository by clicking `Code` then `Download ZIP` and then extract it.
 Alternatively you can use `git clone https://github.com/OguzhanUmutlu/radon` command to install it.

-Once it's installed you can run the `main.py` command with the path of your file.
+Once it's installed you can run the `main.py` python file with the path of your file.
 Example: `python3 main.py /usr/code.radon`

 This should create a datapack with a folder name of `build/` in the directory of your radon file.